 This will be a quick stop.
 The Pyramid of Caius Cestius, built as a tomb for the same-named religious magistrate at the Porta San Paolo is pretty hard to miss – it’s right next to a giant roundabout on the way to Ostiense and is pretty tall.
 The walls here used to be the edge of the ancient Roman city!

 Behind the Pyramid is the Non-Catholic Cemetary where many prolific non-Italian poets are buried.
-Most notable are Percy Shelly, author of tour-de-forces like “Ozymandias” and John Keats, arguable one of the greatest English Romantic poets.
+Most notable are Percy Shelly, author of tour-de-forces like “Ozymandias” and John Keats, arguably one of the greatest English Romantic poets.
 Finding their graves is a bit of an adventure in itself.

 Watch out for the local cat population as well!
-There’s a friendly group that likes to hang out in the park behind the pyramid.
+There’s a friendly group that likes to hang out in the park behind the pyramid

 3:30 pm – Ostiense Street Art Walking Tour